Notes on the MK4 and MMU3

 during loading.

 - E3D collets hold the 5 PTFE feeder tubes in place.
+They insert

 - Sight holes to assure the PTFE feeder tubes from the buffer are pushed